The UK's leading property care experts with 65+ years experience

 Open weekdays till 7pm and Saturdays till 4pm

-If you suspect you have a woodworm infestation, or have found beetles emerging from timber in your property then we suggest you should take a look at our woodworm treatment pages to discover how our woodworm experts can help you.
+Our guide will describe the four main species of woodworm beetle found in the UK and will outline the woodworm life cycle for you so you know what to expect from any potential outbreak.
+If you suspect you have woodworm in your property, or have found beetles emerging from timber in your home, then we suggest you should take a look at our woodworm treatment pages to discover how our woodworm experts can help you.

 Read our profiles of the four most common offenders...